Bullhouse Chapel, Bullhouse Lane

 The chapel was registered as a place of worship for Dissenting Protestants in 1692 at Pontefract Assizes and has had a continuous history of independent worship to this day.
 Its beauty lies in its simplicity.
 The pulpit is the focal point and is believed to be the original.

-26 February - 26 November: Mondays, 9am - 3pm.
-At other times by means of a key held in a key safe, the code can be obtained by a telephone call to Miss Hilda Howard (tel: 01226 766907).
-Other telephone numbers for access are displayed in the porch.
+25th February - 25th November: Mondays, 9am-3pm.
+At other times by means of a key held in a key safe, the code can be obtained by a telepohne call to Mr David Cale-Morgan on 01226 891 093

 Off A628 Barnsley to Manchester road near Millhouse Green.
 Rail: Penistone (3 miles by road or 2 miles walking distance on the Transpennine Way).
-Bus: routes 23, 23A and 25 (Penistone Station to Millhouse Green).
+Bus: route 21 (Penistone Station to Millhouse Green).

-Chapel on private land, please respect this and shut gate.
+Chapel is on private land with parking, please shut the gate.